‘Breaking Bad’ fans discover Albuquerque

 Many of the actors have chosen to live part-time in Albuquerque and have enjoyed experiencing the same things visitors come for – outdoor recreation, scenic views, great food and weather.
 View comments about the city on the website.

-“Film projects like Breaking Bad and blockbusters movies like The Lone Ranger and Terminator Salvation bring money into our city,” said Dale Lockett, President/CEO of the Albuquerque Convention and Visitors Bureau.
+“Film projects like Breaking Bad and blockbusters movies like The Lone Ranger and Terminator Salvation bring money into our city,” said Dale Lockett, President/CEO of the Visit Albuquerque.
 “Those that are set here can help us dispel misperceptions about our area.
 The beautiful landscape shots show the gorgeous Sandia Mountains and other vistas that pique the interest of viewers.”

 “We are reaching a new potential visitor audience that may not have considered Albuquerque for vacation in the past through shows like Breaking Bad.
 People want to come here and see the actual locations where the filming is taking place,” Lockett said.